RAPID-L: General description

 The RAPID-L is a thermoelectric power conversion system using uranium-nitride fuel (40% and 50% enriched respectively) and liquid lithium-6 coolant with a 5 MW of thermal energy and 200 kW of electric power.

 The lithium inlet and outlet are rated for a temperature of 1,030 and 1,100 °C. Lithium-6 also serves as neutron absorber.
 It is the first reactor of this kind.

 As lithium-6 has not been used as a neutron absorbing material in conventional fast reactors, measurements were performed at the Fast Critical Assembly (FCA) of Japan Atomic Energy Research Institute (JAERI).

 The FCA core was composed of highly enriched uranium and stainless steel samples so as to simulate the core spectrum of the RAPID-L.

 The samples were enriched with 95% lithium-6 and were inserted into the core parallel to the core axis for the measurement of the reactivity at each position.

 It was found that the measured reactivity in the core region was in agreement with calculations.
 Bias factors for the core design were obtained by comparing between experimental and calculated results.

 As a variant of the RAPID (Refueling by All Pins Integrated Design) fast reactor concept, it can be refueled in a quick and simple manner.

 Essential for this feature is that the reactor core consists of an Integrated Fuel Assembly (IFA) instead of conventional fuel subassemblies.

-This small core has 2700 fuel elements (pins) combined together by the IFA, consisting of a core support grid and several spacer grids, and are assembled into a fuel cartridge.
+This small core has 2700 fuel elements (pins) combined by the IFA, consisting of a core support grid and several spacer grids, and are assembled into a fuel cartridge.